Why Does the Word of God Call Us to Love Our Neighbor?

 Finally, the angel said, “San Isidro, you must come with me.
 The Lord wants to speak to you.
 If you do not come, he will send you a bad neighbor.”
 At that moment, San Isidro immediately dropped his tools and said, “I will come.
 I can deal with wind, I can deal with a drought, but I cannot deal with a bad neighbor.”

 It’s a funny little story, and it rings true.
 We all know the value of a neighbor who is loving and considerate, and the danger and difficulty of living with a bad neighbor.
-Do we ever stop to consider why loving our neighbors, where we live, where we work and our social settings is so important?
+Do we ever stop to consider why loving our neighbors, where we live, where we work, and our social settings is so important?

 Why does the Word of God (over and over and over again) call us to love our neighbor?

-The people of Israel end up in captivity, first to Egypt and then to Babylon.
+The people of Israel ended up in captivity, first to Egypt and then to Babylon.
 Jeremiah writes this right when the people are in Babylon as captives.
 They’re under tremendous stress, and this is the message God gives Jeremiah for his people:

 “This is what the Lord Almighty, the God of Israel, says to all those I carried into exile from Jerusalem to Babylon: ‘Build houses and settle down; plant gardens and eat what they produce.
 Marry and have sons and daughters; find wives for your sons and give your daughters in marriage, so that they too may have sons and daughters.
 Increase in number there; do not decrease.
 Also, seek the peace and prosperity of the city to which I have carried you into exile.
 Pray to the Lord for it, because if it prospers, you too will prosper.’”
-Jeremiah 29:4-7

 Instead, he commands, “Build houses and settle down.”
-He tells them, “Plant gardens and eat what they produce.
-Find wives for your sons.
-Have children.
-Increase in numbers.”
+He tells them to farm the land and enjoy its fruit.
+He calls them to encourage their children to start families: to marry and have children.
 Does any of this sound familiar to you?
 We see a little bit of Genesis here.
 This is the call God gave Adam and Eve: care for the garden and produce children.

 God cared about them, and he knew that loving your neighbor was the way for them to survive and thrive.